 Expats can enrol their children in local schools, but many public schools outside of the main cities lack resources and are underfunded and understaffed.
-Most expats therefore choose to send their children to an international school.
+Most expats, therefore, choose to send their children to an international school.

 Private and international schools in Botswana

 International schools in Botswana are of a high standard and follow a curriculum model from a foreign country.
-Parents often choose a school that follows their home country's curriculum as this could ease their children’s transition into life in Botswana.
+Parents often choose a school that follows their home country's curriculum, as this could ease their children’s transition into life in Botswana.

 Most of the country's international schools are based in the capital and other large cities and towns.

-Botswana’s international schools are typically well resourced and staff with qualified and experienced teachers.
+Botswana’s international schools are typically well resourced and staffed with qualified and experienced teachers.
 Children here will benefit from access to high standards of learning, smaller class sizes, first-rate facilities and a wide range of extracurricular activities.

 The catch is the high cost of tuition.
 Expats working in Botswana may be able to negotiate an allowance for their children’s school fees.
 Some private schools may offer discounts for the attendance of second and third children from the same family.